NiftyPET/NiftyPET/docs/tutorials/basicrecon.rst

    :scale: 50 %
    :alt: sagittal composite of the mu-map

-   Sagittal view of the composite of the hardware and object :math:`\mu`-maps.
+   Sagittal view of the composite of the hardware and object |mu|-maps.
 Observed can be the human head between the upper and lower head&neck coils, and the patient table on the right of the head.